I’m losing my hair!

 And all this time, I was “adequately treated” with Synthroid and later Levoxyl, and had a “target TSH”.
 So my thyroid condition had nothing to do with it…I thought.

 I was dead wrong.
 I switched to natural desiccated thyroid after twenty years of being on T4-only, slowly making my way up and up.
 And within six months, it was clear I had turned a corner.
 My hair loss had slowed down to a normal rate.
 No more was I losing a mass of hair each and every time I washed it or combed it out.
 It still took time to see my normal thickness to return, but return it did.
 Today, on my optimal dose of 3 1/2 grains of natural desiccated thyroid (your optimal dose may be different), my hair is very full and healthy!
 And it stays put, with only normal loss!

-But, when other parts of your body are stressed, whether due to illness, hormonal changes, hypothyroidism or more, energy is diverted from your hair growth cycle to other parts of your body in need.
-And the hair loss cycle increases.
-This is especially true for patients who are left hypothyroid on the inadequate T4-only medications.
+But, when other parts of your body are stressed, energy is diverted from your hair growth cycle to other parts of your body in need.
+Some of the reasons include:

-What to do?
-Bottom line…discover and treat the reasons for your hair loss, which for most thyroid patients, are the following:
+Bottom line…discover and treat the reasons for your hair loss, which for most thyroid patients, start out with the following:

 And all the above can be exacerbated if you have low cortisol.
 And female hormonal issues can thin your hair.
 So when you do discover and treat your hair loss causes, be prepared that the reversal of hair loss can take time.
 But reversal you WILL get!!

 p.s.
 Did you know that another symptom of having undiagnosed hypothyroid, or being on an inadequate treatment like Synthroid, is thinning outer eyebrows?